Laying Out The Attainable

 Holding human-caused global warming to an internationally agreed-on level is still possible, but it will require large-scale technological shifts, says a United Nations report released on April 13.
 That level, set at a climate summit held in Copenhagen four years ago, is an average global temperature increase of 2 °C above preindustrial levels by 2100.

-“Only major institutional and technological change will give a better than even chance that global warming will not exceed this threshold,” says the report from the Intergovernmental Panel on Climate Change (IPCC).
-That’s because without additional action to reduce greenhouse gas emissions, emissions are expected to continue rising, driven by growth in global population and economic activities, the report says, which is focused on mitigation of climate change.
+“Only major institutional and technological change will give a better than even chance that global warming will not exceed this threshold,” according to the report from the Intergovernmental Panel on Climate Change (IPCC).
+That’s because without additional action to reduce greenhouse gas emissions, emissions are expected to continue rising, driven by growth in global population and economic activities, according to the report.

 “The urgency is clear.
-Global emissions have to peak by the end of this decade,” says Jennifer Morgan, who was a review editor for the report’s chapter on international cooperation.
-“Further delay will not only increase the severity of climate impacts but it will drive up the costs of reducing emissions,” says Morgan, climate and energy program director at World Resources Institute, a think tank.
+Global emissions have to peak by the end of this decade,” says Jennifer Morgan, who was a review editor for the report’s chapter on international cooperation and is the climate and energy program director at World Resources Institute, a think tank.

-This changeover would hinge on the availability of natural gas and would require controlling fugitive emissions of natural gas, which come with extraction and supply methods such as pipelines.
-Natural gas is composed mainly of methane, a greenhouse gas.
-It produces less CO2 per unit of energy when burned than coal does.
+The report examines geoengineering technologies proposed to remove CO2 from the air or reflect solar radiation.
+“Whether or not they could actually contribute to the avoidance of future climate change impacts is not clear,” IPCC concludes.

-The report also points to “substantial mitigation opportunities” for greenhouse gases other than CO2, notably methane, nitrous oxide, and fluorinated synthetic chemicals, such as hydrofluorocarbons used as refrigerants.
+Efforts to reduce the amount of solar radiation entering the atmosphere “cannot substitute for emission reductions in the long term,” the report says.
+These technologies would not address the buildup of greenhouse gases in the atmosphere or effects such as acidification from CO2 uptake by oceans.

-The report, which focuses on mitigation of climate change, is the third of three that the IPCC has issued in the past seven months.
-The other reports examined the science of climate change and adaptation to it.
-Together, the reports constitute the IPCC’s fifth assessment since 1990.
-The assessment is expected to influence global negotiations on a new climate treaty, which is scheduled to be completed at the end of 2015.
+The report, which focuses on mitigation of climate change, is the last in a series that IPCC has issued in the past seven months.
+The other two reports examined the science of climate change and adaptation to it.
+They are expected to influence global negotiations on a new climate treaty.

 Join the conversation